Myths and FAQ about the skilled trades

 “Working in the trades is dangerous.”

 Ontario’s health and safety requirements for jobs in the skilled trades are among the highest in the world – especially when it comes to enforcement and diligent reporting.

-“The skilled trades are too physically demanding.”
+“Working in the skilled trades is too physically demanding.”

-“Skilled trade work isn’t important.”
+“Skilled trades work isn’t important.”

 Their work touches almost every aspect of our daily lives: roads and sidewalks, schools, hospitals, bridges, offices, homes, cars, food from processing plants, water and electricity from Ontario’s growing resource sector and the list goes on.

 There are various careers in the skilled trades that offer you flexible hours, travel and the opportunity to be outdoors!
 This is especially true for qualified tradespersons who own their own business.
 There are also plenty of employment opportunities in the skilled and technical trades that are closer to home for those wishing to build a career, settle down, and raise a family.

 Ontario is entering a major natural resource and construction era that will require thousands of skilled trades workers.
 Ontario’s demand for skilled workers is set to increase, so now is the time to start your training.